 When you clearly see three squares, hold the page still, and the hidden image will magically appear.
 Once you perceive the hidden image and depth, you can look around the entire 3D image.
 The longer you look, the clearer the illusion becomes.
 The farther away you hold the page, the deeper it becomes.
 Good Luck!

-[Special thanks to my friend Molly, who can't see 3D movies and encouraged me to steal her story idea for a Big Question.
-This post originally appeared in 2012.]
+[Special thanks to my friend Molly, who can't see 3D movies and encouraged me to steal her story idea for a Big Question.]